Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023 shows Cambooya had a median income among taxpayers of $49,753 and an average level of $59,190.
-This is below the national average, which compares to levels of $53,146 and $66,593 across Rest of Qld respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $54,684 (median) and $65,056 (average) as of September 2025.
-According to 2021 Census figures, personal income ranks at the 57th percentile ($839 weekly), while household income sits at the 39th percentile.
-Distribution data shows 38.2% of the population falls within the $1,500 - 2,999 income range, with 976 individuals in this category, reflecting patterns seen regionally where 31.7% similarly occupy this range.
-After housing costs, 84.9% of income remains for other expenses.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Cambooya had a median income among taxpayers of $49,753.
+The average income stood at $59,190 in this period.
+Both figures were below the national averages of $66,593 and $53,146 for Rest of Qld respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates suggest median income to be approximately $54,684 and average income to be around $65,056 as of September 2025.
+According to the 2021 Census figures, personal income in Cambooya ranks at the 57th percentile with weekly earnings of $839, while household income sits at the 39th percentile.
+Income distribution data shows that 38.2% of the population (979 individuals) fall within the $1,500 - 2,999 income range, reflecting patterns seen in regional areas where 31.7% similarly occupy this range.
+After accounting for housing costs, 84.9% of income remains for other expenses.

 Frequently Asked Questions - Income